 The controller has two independent SPI chip select (CS) control lines.
-Ensure that the chip select pin of the flash device is connects to SPI0_CSZ0 as the controller boot routine is executes from the device connected to chip select zero.
+Ensure the flash device's chip select pin is connected to SPI0_CSZ0 as the controller's boot routine is executed from the device connected to chip select zero.
 The boot routine uploads program code from flash memory to program memory then transfers control to an auto-initialization routine within program memory.

-The DLPC34xx is designed to support any flash device that is compatible with the modes of operation, features, and performance as defined in the Additional DLPC34xx SPI Flash Requirements table below Table 7-2, Table 7-3, and Table 7-4.
+The DLPC34xx is designed to support any flash device that is compatible with the modes of operation, features, and performance as defined in Table 7-2, Table 7-3, and Table 7-4.